-Our Amended Stock Plan provides for "double trigger" vesting of grants made under the Plan on or after March 3, 2020 to the extent not otherwise provided in an award agreement or individual severance or employment agreement.
-Pursuant to the Amendment, if, in connection with a "change of control" (as defined in the Plan) involving a sale of assets of the Company or a merger or other corporate transaction, an acquirer of the Company assumes, continues or substitutes similar grants of the surviving corporation (or parent or subsidiary of the surviving corporation) on an economically-equivalent basis, and the applicable participant's employment terminates without "cause" or for "good reason" (each, as defined in the Amendment) within one year following the change of control, then upon such termination, the grants will automatically accelerate and become fully vested (based on pro-rated performance metrics through such date, if such grants are subject to performance conditions).
-If, in the change of control, the acquirer of the Company does not assume, continue or substitute similar grants, the grants will be subject to "single trigger" vesting and will vest immediately upon the change of control.
-If, in connection with a change of control not involving a sale of assets of the Company or a merger or other corporate transaction, an applicable participant's employment terminates without "cause" or for "good reason" within one year following the change of control, then upon such termination the grants will automatically accelerate and become fully vested.
-Grants made prior to March 3, 2020 were subject to "single trigger" vesting upon a change of control, except as may have otherwise been specifically provided in an award agreement.
+The 2024 Plan will provide for "double trigger" vesting of grants made under the Plan to the extent not otherwise provided in an award agreement or individual severance or employment agreement.
+If, in connection with a "change of control" (as defined in the Plan) involving a sale of our assets or a merger or other corporate transaction, our acquirer assumes, continues or substitutes similar grants of the surviving corporation (or parent or subsidiary of the surviving corporation) on an economically-equivalent basis, and the applicable participant's employment terminates without "cause" or for "good reason" (each, as defined in the Amendment) within one year following the change of control, then upon such termination, the grants will automatically accelerate and become fully vested (based on pro-rated performance metrics through such date, if such grants are subject to performance conditions).
+If, in the change of control, our acquirer does not assume, continue or substitute similar grants, the grants will be subject to "single trigger" vesting and will vest immediately upon the change of control.
+If, in connection with a change of control not involving a sale of our assets or a merger or other corporate transaction, an applicable participant's employment terminates without "cause" or for "good reason" within one year following the change of control, then upon such termination the grants will automatically accelerate and become fully vested.

-Amendment and Termination of the Amended Stock Plan
+Amendment and Termination of the 2024 Plan

-Our Board of Directors has the authority to amend, suspend or terminate the Amended Stock Plan provided it does not impair the rights of the holder of any outstanding award.
-Any amendment to the Amended Stock Plan that would materially increase the number of shares of our common stock for which awards may be granted requires the approval of our stockholders.
+The Board of Directors has the authority to amend, suspend or terminate the 2024 Plan provided it does not impair the rights of the holder of any outstanding award.
+Any amendment to the 2024 Plan that would materially increase the number of shares of our common stock for which awards may be granted requires the approval of our stockholders.